UlricusR/multilingual-github-pages/README.md

 </div>
 ```

-Now you should be good to go with your first multilingual Jekyll site.
+Deploy your site using the `deploy.sh` script and you should be good to go with your first multilingual Jekyll site.